aws/eks-anywhere/designs/multiple-worker-node-groups.md

 ## Overview of Solution

 With this feature, a user can create a cluster config file with multiple worker node group configurations.
-Upon running eks-anywhere cli, these info will be fetched and be added in the capi specification file.
-In the cape spec, configuration details will be appended for each worker node groups one after another.
+Upon running eks-anywhere cli, these info will be fetched and be added in the CAPI specification file.
+In the CAPI spec, configuration details will be appended for each worker node groups one after another.
 Examples of each of these two files are added in the next section.

 ## Solution Details

-With this feature, cluster spec file will look like below.
+With this feature, worker node specific parts of the cluster spec file will look like below.

 ```
-apiVersion: anywhere.eks.amazonaws.com/v1alpha1
-kind: Cluster
-metadata:
-  creationTimestamp: null
-  name: eksa-test
-spec:
-  clusterNetwork:
-    cni: cilium
-    pods:
-    ...
-  controlPlaneConfiguration:
-    count: 3
-    ...
-    machineGroupRef:
-      kind: VSphereMachineConfig
-      name: eksa-test-cp
-      ...
-  datacenterRef:
-    kind: VSphereDatacenterConfig
-    name: eksa-test
-  kubernetesVersion: "1.20"
   workerNodeGroupConfigurations:
   - count: 3
     machineGroupRef:
       kind: VSphereMachineConfig
-      name: eksa-test-wl-1
+      name: eksa-test-1
       Taints:
       - key: Key2
         value: value2